Nicolás Zamora: Honors

+In honor of Rev. Nicolas Zamora's service to the Church as founder and first General Superintendent, a resolution was passed in the General Conference of 1956 authorizing the conferment of the title of Bishop posthumously.
+On his 42nd death anniversary, 14 September 1956, then General Superintendent Bishop Lazaro G. Trinidad officially confered the title in a ceremony attended by thousands of faithful of the IEMELIF Church.
+Leaders and dignitaries of other churches were also present.

 He was also recognized as the first Filipino Protestant minister in the Philippines, as well as founder of the first indigenous Protestant Church in the Philippines.
 In the 80th year of Methodism in the Philippines (1979), the Supreme Award Plaque was posthumously awarded to Zamora by the National Committee on the 80th year of Methodism in the Philippines for being an "evangelist, preacher, orator, teacher, nationalist, and defender of religious liberty."
 On 18 October 1980, Sande Street in Tondo, Manila was renamed in his honor.
 On 14 September 2014, Zamora's death centennial was commemorated by the Iglesia Evangelica Metodista en las Islas Filipinas.
 In the same year, plans were laid by the Church to build a Leadership Center named after him.